brock-eng/JQuery-Animate-OnScroll/README.md

 # jQuery-Animate-OnScroll
-Small jquery script that activates animations when an html element is revealed by a users scroll.
+jQuery script that activates animations when an html element is revealed by a users scroll.